Titanic II (film)

-Titanic II (also styled Titanic 2) is a 2010 American drama disaster film written, directed by and starring Shane Van Dyke and distributed by The Asylum.
-Despite the title, it is not a sequel to the 1997 critically acclaimed film, but is a mockbuster of it.
-It was released direct-to-TV in Australia on 7 August 2010.
-It premiered on Syfy, on Sky in the UK and Ireland on 9 August.
-It was released on 25 August in the United States to critically negative response, though the film's ensemble cast performances, particularly that of Bruce Davison, received praise.
+Titanic II is a 2010 American drama disaster film written, directed by and starring Shane Van Dyke and distributed by the Asylum.
+It is not a sequel to the 1997 film.
 The film is set on a fictional replica Titanic that sets off exactly 100 years after the original ship's maiden voyage to perform the reverse route, but global warming and the forces of nature cause history to repeat itself on the same night, only on a more disastrous and deadly scale.

-A supernatural horror-themed sequel, Titanic 666, was released twelve years later, on April 15, 2022.
+Titanic II was released direct-to-TV in Australia on August 7, 2010.
+It was released on August 25 in the United States to critically negative response, though the film's ensemble cast performances, particularly that of Bruce Davison, received praise.
+A supernatural horror-themed sequel, Titanic 666, was released twelve years later, in 2022.